Zondax/ledger-substrate-js/README-npm.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![npm version](https://badge.fury.io/js/%40zondax%2Fledger-substrate.svg)](https://badge.fury.io/js/%40zondax%2Fledger-substrate)

-This package provides a basic client library to communicate with Substrate Apps running in a Ledger Nano S/S+/X devices Additionally, it provides a hd_key_derivation function to retrieve the keys that Ledger apps generate with BIP32-ED25519.
+This package provides a basic client library to communicate with Substrate Apps running in a Ledger Nano S/S+/X, Flex and Stax devices
+Additionally, it provides a hd_key_derivation function to retrieve the keys that Ledger apps generate with BIP32-ED25519.
 Warning: the hd_key_derivation function is not audited and depends on external packages.
 We recommend using the official Substrate Ledger apps in recovery mode.